 From Ohio History Central

-Following his victory at the Battle of Fallen Timbers in August 1794, Wayne worked from the fort to encourage natives along the Maumee River to negotiate.
+Following his victory at the Battle of Fallen Timbers in August 1794, Wayne worked from the fort to encourage American Indian peoples living along the Maumee River to negotiate.
 With such a sizable American force nearby and the failure of their British allies to assist them, many tribal chiefs made their way to Greene Ville seeking peace terms.
 The two sides formally signed the Treaty of Greeneville on August 3, 1795, bringing a brief peace to the Ohio Country.
-As more white Americans moved into Ohio, some would violate the treaty's provisions and move onto land in northwestern Ohio reserved for the natives.
+As more white Americans moved into Ohio, some would violate the treaty's provisions and move onto land in northwestern Ohio reserved for the region's American Indians.
 Warfare quickly began again as a result.

 The city of Greenville was officially founded in August 1808, although whites had lived in the vicinity for several years before this date.
 The town grew slowly, having only eight hundred inhabitants by 1840.
 In 1846, the town contained four churches, one newspaper office, one flour mill, and sixteen retail stores.
 Over the next three decades, Greenville grew rapidly.
 The city had 3,535 residents in 1880 and boasted five newspapers, three banks, and six churches.
 Many of the residents were of German ancestry.
 Several local businesses produced machinery, wagons, or lumber.
 Famous markswoman Annie Oakley once resided in Greenville.